 This week’s Wordy Wednesday is a writing process post that takes form in an essay I turned in for my YA lit class recently, discussing the idea of the unreliable narrator.
 [Update: I got a very deserving B on this, primarily for a flawed representation of the unreliable narrator, due to not expounding enough on my argument, and the multitude of typos that occur when you finish a paper fifteen minutes before it’s due.
 So.
 Keep that in mind while you read.
 Hopefully I can do a post actually discussing the unreliable narrator from a writing perspective at some point, to clear up the issues posed by this essay.
 But in the meantime, enjoy!]

 The unreliable narrator is a trope that pops up again and again in fiction.
 It involves, most commonly, a protagonist written from a first person perspective that asserts one idea to be true when this idea is actually false.
-The idea directly relates to the narrator in some way, to the point of defining him or her.
+The idea directly relates to the narrator in some way, to the point of defining them.
 However, all narrators are unreliable to an extent, due to their age, position in the world, personal ideology, etc. Hazel in John Green’s The Fault in Our Stars tells her story after the fact, which means readers will never know for sure who Augustus Waters was as a person, because what they only know him through Hazel’s eyes.
-What arguably makes a protagonist not just commonly unreliable, but definable as an unreliable narrator, is the fact that it is possible for him or her to understand, with effort, his or her idea to be false.
-Maybe he or she knew the truth at a time but chose to believe it wasn’t true or forget it, or has known the truth the entire time and simply chosen to knowingly lie.
-Which is to say, what makes a protagonist an unreliable narrator is his or her decision, whether conscious or not, to lie.
+What arguably makes a protagonist not just commonly unreliable, but definable as an unreliable narrator, is the fact that it is possible for them to understand, with effort, their idea to be false.
+Maybe they knew the truth at a time but chose to believe it wasn’t true or forget it, or has known the truth the entire time and simply chosen to knowingly lie.
+Which is to say, what makes a protagonist an unreliable narrator is their decision, whether conscious or not, to lie.
 Within fiction, a category the unreliable narrator is especially prevalent in is young adult.
 From the way teenagers often relate more easily to the unreliable narrator than other age groups do, to the way stories utilizing this type of perspective are more likely to be twisty and fast-paced, the unreliable narrator trope finds its home in young adult fiction.

 The teenage years, as presented in young adult fiction, are generally spent sneaking around with boyfriends and pulling one over on authority figures.
 In E. Lockhart’s The Disreputable History of Frankie Landau-Banks, the title character spends the majority of her story lying to her friends and playing elaborate pranks on the administration of her elite boarding school.
 Even if teens don’t personally take part in these types of activities, they’re fun to read and demonstrate sentiments teens are likely to relate with: hating how adults and peers underestimate them; wanting to be special but feel normal at the same time; needing a wild adventure to stay sane amidst of midterms and soccer practice.
 While a story with a straightforward narration style and normal characters can accomplish these things, like in The Disreputable History of Frankie Landau-Banks, an unreliable narrator pulls them one step further.
 In the S.E.
 Hinton classic The Outsiders, narrator Ponyboy is an accessory to a murder, but after the friend who actually commits it dies, he can’t stand the idea of remembering his friend this way—as a murderer—so he chooses to believe he is the one who murdered, instead, so that at least in his mind, Johnny might still be alive.
 He knew “Johnny was dead [and knew] it all the time … [but] just thought that maybe if [he] played like Johnny wasn’t dead it wouldn’t hurt so much” (Hinton 177).
 This adds another layer to Ponyboy’s story and actions.
 Perhaps one of the reasons the unreliable narrator appears more frequently in young adult fiction than other categories is because teenagers connect more with the narrator who chooses to believe one thing when another might be true.
 After all, they’re figuring out what they believe and don’t believe too; sometimes they lie about things happening in order to make life easier to live too.
 Maybe for a teen reader the distraction is a lie about the state of her geometry grade, rather than about whether or not her friend is dead.
 But details don’t resonate as loudly as overall actions.
 As unreliable narrators allow themselves to grow and admit their truth, so do their readers about their own.